aditya-tekale-99/Data-Analysis/README.md

-# Data-Analysis
+# Data-Science
-This repo contains all the projects related to Data Analysis
+This repo contains all the projects related to Data Science